Cauliflower au Gratin

 How to Make Cauliflower au Gratin

-Return the pan to the heat and melt the remaining 2 tablespoons butter over medium heat.
+- Return the pan to the heat and melt the remaining 2 tablespoons of butter over medium heat.
 Whisk in the flour and whisk frequently until the mixture is well combined and blond in color, about 2 to 3 minutes.
-Slowly whisk in the half-and-half or milk and bring to a simmer over medium high heat, whisking frequently, until the mixture is bubbling and thickened.
-Season with salt and pepper and whisk in half of the gruyere until it’s melted, along with the cooked bacon.
+Slowly whisk in the half-and-half or milk and bring to a simmer over medium-high heat, whisking frequently, until the mixture is bubbling and thickened.
+Season with salt and pepper and whisk in half of the gruyère until it’s melted, along with the cooked bacon.

 Also see How to Cook Cauliflower.